Jazz-drum independence exercises for beginners (3 drum lessons) | PDF download

-Independence on the drum set, or the commonly used term, limb independence, describes the coordination ability necessary for multitasking behind the drumkit.
-Almost all drummers use their four limbs independently whenever they play the drums.
-As this ability allows them to move freely around the drumkit and respond to various factors within the music their playing, this skill is even more critical when playing jazz music.
-The following jazz-drum independence exercises for beginners start from a basic or fundamental swing groove.
-From there, these exercises focus on one particular limb to train independence.
+Independence on the drum set, or the commonly used term limb independence, describes the coordination ability necessary for multitasking behind the drum kit.
+Pretty much all drummers use their four limbs whenever they play the drums.
+This ability allows them to move freely around the drum kit and respond to various factors within the music they are playing.
+The drum independence exercises for beginners start from a basic or fundamental groove.
+From there, they focus on one particular limb to train limb independence.

-All the following drum lessons consist of two different notations.
+All following drum lessons consist of two different notations.
 The first notation is the classical drum notation.
 The second notation represents the accompanying permutational visualisation.
-Only the first four exercises are written in classical drum notation and give a synopsis of the 15 different permutational options.
-I opt for learning these jazz-drum independence exercises by the permutations to make you play independently from the classical notation.
+Only the first four exercises are written in classical drum notation and give a basic introduction to the 15 different permutational options.
+I opt for learning these drum independence exercises by the permutations to make you play independently from the classical notation.
 Moreover, it is easier to visualise all possible combinations through these permutation tables than in the classical notation.
-Instead of writing 15 different exercises each time, we have to follow along with the permutations, which stay the same for every activity.
+This is especially true when the exercises start getting more complex.

 How to practise these exercises?

-I suggest practising with a metronome or playing with the accompanying play-along track for the best long-term results.
-I did not give any metronome marks as it doesn’t matter how slow or fast you can play these exercises.
+For the best long-term results, I suggest practising with a metronome.
+I did not give any metronome marks as it doesn’t matter much how slow or fast you play these exercises.
 It is more critical that every pattern feels comfortable while playing it.
 Only when the movement feels right can we work on improving the speed.
 The tempo of the play-along track is 100 bpm.
 However, the pace is adjustable to your needs in most audio players.
 I suggest playing every practice at least four times before moving on to the next exercise.
 Correctly playing an exercise four times a row is a good sign that the activity is well understood.

 The downloadable play-along track for these jazz-drum independence exercises for beginners has the following structure;